In this section:

 - 4. Document tabs

-To move between the tabs, use the keyboard shortcuts Alt+Right or Alt+Left.
+To navigate between the tabs, use the keyboard shortcuts Alt+Right or Alt+Left.

 Context menu of a tab provides all commands applicable to a file opened in the editor, for example: